Yowpay/yowpay_woocommerce/README.md

-# YowPay Third Party Payment Gateway Plugin for Woocommerce
+# YowPay Payment for WooCommerce

 ## Installation